-Online Delivery
+Classroom and Online Delivery

-This course will take place online via Desire2Learn (D2L) and Zoom.
-Students are required to participate in the asynchronous learning tasks (readings, assignments, team participation) and synchronous Zoom sessions.
-If unable to participate live due to unforeseen circumstances, inform the instructor in advance and follow up with the instructor to work out alternate learning | participation activity (e.g., reading, review , key points summary).
-One of the final classes will involve Construction Site Observations; this class may be held on a construction site, off campus, or provided as a virtual tour .
-The format for this class to be confirmed.
+This course will take place in the classroom and may on occasion be delivered online via Desire2Learn (D2L) and Zoom.
+Students are required to participate in the asynchronous learning tasks (readings, assignments, team participation) and synchronous lessons.
+If unable to attend a scheduled lesson due to unforeseen circumstances, inform the instructor as soon as possible and follow up with the instructor to work out alternate learning | participation activity (e.g., reading, review, key points summary).